srhnsn/securefilearchiver/README.md

 # To do

 1. Index status viewer.
-1. Old snapshots should be pruned at some point.
 1. Tests.
 1. A way to determine good chunk sizes should be found.
 Current threshold is fixed at 1 MiB.
 1. Actual Linux support.